Gilles Gilbert: Playing career

 Gilbert played in the 1961 Quebec International Pee-Wee Hockey Tournament with the junior Quebec Aces.

 Gilbert played in the NHL between 1969 and 1983 and retired with a 3.27 goals against average.

 In net for the Minnesota North Stars, he surrendered Jean Beliveau's 500th career goal on February 11, 1971.
+During the 1972-73 he was awarded the WTCN-TV Trophy which was given to Minnesota North Stars' player selected by his teammates as most proficient first-year NHL player.

-In 1973-74, he was traded to the Bruins as a replacement for Gerry Cheevers who had gone to the World Hockey Association (WHA), played in the NHL All-Star Game, and helped the team to the Stanley Cup finals that year.
+In 1973-74, he was traded to the Bruins as a replacement for Gerry Cheevers who had gone to the World Hockey Association (WHA).
+Gilbert's arrival immediately boosted the Bruins while sinking the North Stars whose general manager was later fired as a result of that trade.
+Gilbert would have a tremendous season going 34-12-8 overall.
+This resulted in him playing in the NHL All-Star Game, and helped the team to the Stanley Cup finals that year.
+The Bruins lost the Finals series 4-2 to the Philadelphia Flyers, but over these six games Gilbert played as brilliantly as his opposing counterpart Bernie Parent who was named playoff MVP.

-In the 1975–76 NHL season, he set the NHL record for most consecutive wins by a goaltender with 17, and finished with a 33-8-10 record for a .843 winning percentage in 55 games.
+In the 1975–76 NHL season, Gilbert set the NHL record for most consecutive wins by a goaltender with 17, and finished with a 33-8-10 record for a .843 winning percentage in 55 games.

 From 1976 to 1980, he teamed with Gerry Cheevers to form one of the best goaltending duos in the NHL, being runners-up for the Vezina Trophy in 1980.